-What this means, guys, is that I have consumed, over the years, an absolute insane amount of tips and advice and lists and app downloads on the matter – as well as having put a lot (a lot) of these to the test in my home and daily life.
+What this means, guys, is that I have consumed, over the years, an absolute insane amount of tips and advice and lists and app downloads on the matter – as well as having put a lot (a lot!) of these to the test in my home and daily life.

 Some tips ended up being far too extreme to work in real life – such as Marie Kondo telling me to get rid of everything I own that didn't 'spark joy,' for instance.
 I mean; I don't know anyone who would say that their Tupperware containers spark much joy, but for most of us, we sort of need them anyway, no?
-Unless you get so organized you only ever cook the absolute correct amount of rice or stew, which, you know, none of us do.
+Unless you get so organised you only ever cook the absolute correct amount of rice or stew, which, you know, none of us do.

 However, some tips have stuck with me – because they genuinely work – and have more or less become routine and integrated into my home and life.

 These five really work for me, and if you try them out, I feel fairly certain they will make your life easier too: